© 2000-2019, John W.

 (Jack) Carter, Ph.D.
 All rights reserved.

-A peer-reviewed, weekly, open-access journal, now in its eighteenth year.
+A refereed, weekly, open-access journal, now in its twentieth year.

 "The term Biblical Theology is used for that methodology that takes its material in an historically oriented manner from the Old and New Testaments and arrives at a theology.
 It is exegetical in nature, drawing its material from the Bible as opposed to a philosophical understanding of theology; it stresses the historical circumstances in which doctrines were propounded; it examines the theology within a given period of history (as in Noahic or Abrahamic eras) or of an individual writer (as Pauline or Johannine writings)."
 Enns, Paul (1989) The Moody Handbook of Theology.
 Chicago IL: Moody Press.